samuelorji/scala/topics/collections/basics.md

 ## Immutability

 The collections we will learn about first are all _immutable_.
 This means that a collection value, once created, can never change.
-But new collection values can be easily created based on existing collections, for example, by adding a new `Int` to the start of a `List` of `Int`s: this will construct a new `List` of `Int`s, one element longer, starting with the new value, but the old value will remain unchanged, so any object which refers to the original list will not "see" the updated version, and both `List`s will continue to exist for as long as they are needed.
+But new collection values can be easily created based on an existing collection, for example, by adding a new `Int` to the start of a `List` of `Int`s: this will construct a new `List` of `Int`s, one element longer, starting with the new value, while the old value will remain unchanged, so any object which refers to the original list will not "see" the updated version, and both `List`s will continue to exist for as long as they are needed.

 This may seem unintuitive at first: we did not _need_ two lists!
 And we might be concerned about the memory efficiency of storing multiple lists when we only needed one.
-This is a valid concern, but one which has good answers, and for now we shouldn't worry.
+This is a reasonable concern, but one which has good answers, and for now we shouldn't worry.
 The benefit, which is a huge advantage the larger our code becomes, is that immutable collections are much easier to reason about, particularly when multiple processes are using them concurrently.

-As an example, imagine a method which checks that a list in not empty, and if so, reads the first element of the list.
+As an example, imagine a method which checks that a list is not empty, and if so, reads the first element of the list.
 That _ought_ to work fine.
-But there's the possibility that another concurrent process is also modifying the same list, and in the very short time that elapses between checking the size of the list, and trying to read the first element, the other process may have emptied the list, so there would be no "first element", and an error would be produced.
+But there's the possibility that another concurrent process is also modifying the same list, and in the very short time that elapses between checking the size of the list, and trying to read the first element, the other process may have modified the list to make it empty, so there would be no "first element", and an error would be produced.

-It might seem unlucky for the list to change in the nanoseconds between checking and reading the list, but that might just make it more difficult to _discover_ a bug which remains genuinely _possible_, while it would be much better to make the circumstances under which it could occur _impossible_.
+It might seem "unlucky" for the list to change in exactly the nanoseconds between checking and reading the list, but that might just make it more difficult to _discover_ a bug which remains genuinely _possible_, while it would be much better to make the circumstances under which it could occur _impossible_.

 Representing the list as an immutable value would mean that the list which is checked to be non-empty would be exactly the same list whose first element is read, with no possibility that it could change in between.
 The